+5. If applicable, describe how the school N/A

+will support, coordinate, and integrate

+services with early childhood programs at

+the school level, including strategies for

+assisting preschool children in the

+transition from early childhood education

+programs to local elementary school

+programs.

-Trequired Questions 5.
-If applicable, describe how the school will support, coordinate, and integrate services with early childhood programs at the school level, including strategies for assisting preschool children in the transition from early childhood education programs to local elementary school programs.
-N/A 6.
-If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
-SMHS utilizes a ninth grade transition team, ninth grade orientation, and senior counselor meetings to ensure transition years are successful.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; and lncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.

+SMHS utilizes a ninth grade transition team, ninth grade orientation, senior night and senior counselor meetings to ensure transition years are successful.

 7. Describe how the school will support efforts to reduce the overuse of discipline practices that remove students from the classroom, specifically addressing the effects on all subgroups of students.
-SMHS has the lowest discipline rates in the county.
-ADDITIONAL RESPONSES 8.
-Use the space below to provide additional narrative regarding the school's improvement plan.